angelaalonsom30/supplementary_data_synonymous_mutations_under_selection/README.md

 # Supplementary_data_synonymous_mutations_under_selection
-Here are the Supplementary Data for the Manuscript "Identifying patterns of selection at synonymous sites in a Pseudomonas phylogeny"
+Here are the DNA gene alignments and consensus tree topology used for the manuscript "Identifying patterns of selection at synonymous sites in a Pseudomonas phylogeny"
 Authors: Luz Angela Alonso-Morales, Nicolas Rodrigue, Susan Bailey, Rees Kassen.

 # Table of contents